brianary/scripts/README.md

 ### DotNet

-- :up: **[Find-DotNetGlobalTools.ps1](Find-DotNetGlobalTools.ps1)**: Returns a list of global dotnet tools.
+- **[Find-DotNetGlobalTools.ps1](Find-DotNetGlobalTools.ps1)**: Returns a list of global dotnet tools.
 - :up: **[Get-AssemblyFramework.ps1](Get-AssemblyFramework.ps1)**: Gets the framework version an assembly was compiled for.
-- :up: **[Get-DotNetFrameworkVersions.ps1](Get-DotNetFrameworkVersions.ps1)**: Determine which .NET Frameworks are installed on the requested system.
+- **[Get-DotNetFrameworkVersions.ps1](Get-DotNetFrameworkVersions.ps1)**: Determine which .NET Frameworks are installed on the requested system.
-- :up: **[Get-DotNetGlobalTools.ps1](Get-DotNetGlobalTools.ps1)**: Returns a list of global dotnet tools.
+- **[Get-DotNetGlobalTools.ps1](Get-DotNetGlobalTools.ps1)**: Returns a list of global dotnet tools.
 - :up: **[Get-DotNetVersions.ps1](Get-DotNetVersions.ps1)**: Determine which .NET Core & Framework versions are installed.

 ### EnvironmentVariables

 - :up: **[Compress-EnvironmentVariables.ps1](Compress-EnvironmentVariables.ps1)**: Replaces each of the longest matching parts of a string with an embedded environment variable with that value.
-- :up: **[Expand-EnvironmentVariables.ps1](Expand-EnvironmentVariables.ps1)**: Replaces the name of each environment variable embedded in the specified string with the string equivalent of the value of the variable, then returns the resulting string.
+- **[Expand-EnvironmentVariables.ps1](Expand-EnvironmentVariables.ps1)**: Replaces the name of each environment variable embedded in the specified string with the string equivalent of the value of the variable, then returns the resulting string.

 ### Files